Lunch hour conversations

 - Pick a day/time for an initial meetup.
 Lunch time usually works best (we all need to eat, so why not have company).

 - Assume you will have to be the host for at least the first few meetings.
-Plan to use your lawn, garage, driveway, porch or be inside as long as you can safely practice social distancing.
+Plan to use your lawn, garage, driveway, porch or be inside.

 - Reach out to your neighbors with a note inviting them to a social gathering over lunch.
 Sample note:

 “Hi, my name is ________ and I work from home.
 If you do as well or are home over lunch, please join me and other neighbors for lunch and conversation.
 Let’s get to know each other!
 Please bring your lunch (if you wish) and a lawn chair if you have one.
 I am excited to get to know you better!”
 Include your contact information and the date and time of event.